VASISHTAKODUMAGULLA/open_project/README.md

 * **Core goal:** Spawn both Tello and TurtleBot3 in one world, and implement a drone mission to detect a fire hydrant and share its world coordinates using ROS 2 topics and TF pose-sharing for the TurtleBot to follow and arrive at the goal using **Nav2**.
 * **Key capabilities:**

-  * **Tello**: ROS-driven flight, camera streaming, vision-based object detection, position broadcast.
+  * **Tello**: ROS-controlled flight, live camera streaming, vision-based object detection, and global position broadcasting.
   * **TurtleBot3**: Gazebo spawn, subscription to drone’s destination location topic, reach the destination
 * **Deliverables:**